Toakley683/VideoSorter/README.md

 # Description

 ### This is a video sorter I made for sorting video clips from length, I use this for valorant tracker highlights to sort the clips from most content to least
-### Arguable pretty useless, just thought I'd add it to my github! :D
+### Arguably pretty useless, just thought I'd add it to my github! :D

 ### This exports into an output markdown file so you should probably use a markdown reader such as: